kxxt/kxxt/README.md

 # About Me

-A freshman student of Shandong University (Weihai).
+A sophomore from Shandong University (Weihai).

 I :heart: C#, F# and python.